mahima981/Data-analysis-for-titanic-disaster/README.md

-# To visualize the number of people who survived and those who didn't with the help of Tableau
+# Data-analysis-for-titanic-disaster
-Created a dahboard using bar graph ,pie chart etc.
+To visualize the number of people who survived and those who didn't with the help of Tableau Created a dahboard using bar graph ,pie chart etc.